-A copy of the Proof of Service of the Notice of Direct Request Proceeding served to the tenant; Page: 2
+A copy of the Proof of Service of the Notice of Direct Request Proceeding served to the tenant;

-A copy of a residential tenancy agreement which was signed by the landlord's and the tenant on December 16, 2016, indicating a monthly rent of \$1,700.00, due on the first day of each month for a tenancy commencing on January 01, 2017;

-- A Direct Request Worksheet showing the rent owing during the portion of this tenancy in question, on which the landlord establishes that there is unpaid rent owed in the amount of \$1,700.00, comprised of the balance of unpaid rent due by April 01, 2018; - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent (the Notice) dated April 02, 2018, which the landlord states was served to the tenant on April 02, 2018, for \$1,700.00 in unpaid rent due on April 01, 2018, with a stated effective vacancy date of April 15, 2018; and - A copy of the Proof of Service of the Notice showing that the landlord's agent "AS" served the Notice to the tenant by way of posting it to the door of the rental unit on April 02, 2018.
-The Proof of Service form establishes that the service was witnessed by "DM" and a signature for "DM" is included on the form.
+- A copy of a residential tenancy agreement which was signed by the landlord's agent and the tenant on January 19, 1995, indicating a monthly rent of \$810.00, due on the first day of each month for a tenancy commencing on February 01, 1995; - Copies of "Notice of Rent Increase" forms, provided to the tenant during the course of the tenancy, which demonstrate that the monthly rent was increased to the current amount of \$1,200.00; - A Direct Request Worksheet showing the rent owing during the portion of this tenancy in question, on which the landlord establishes a monetary claim in the amount of \$1,200.00 for outstanding rent, comprised of the balance of unpaid rent due by June 01, 2018; - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent (the Notice) dated June 06, 2018, which the landlord states was served to the tenant on June 06, 2018, for \$1,250.00 in unpaid rent due on June 01, 2018, with a stated effective vacancy date of June 16, 2018; and - A copy of the Proof of Service of the Notice showing that the landlord's agent served the Notice to the tenant by way of posting it to the door of the rental unit on June 06, 2018.
+The Proof of Service form establishes that the service of the Notice was witnessed and a name and signature for the witness are included on the form.